Azure/deployment-stacks/README.md

 Get-AzProviderFeature -ProviderNamespace Microsoft.Resources -FeatureName deploymentStacksPreview
 ```

-## Installation (Powershell)
+## Installation (PowerShell)

-Use the following steps to install the deploymentStacks PowerShell cmdlets:
+Use the following steps to install the deployment stacks PowerShell cmdlets:

 1. Install the latest Azure Az PowerShell module.
 See [Install the Azure Az PowerShell module](https://docs.microsoft.com/powershell/azure/new-azureps-module-az).
 1. Open PowerShell as an administrator.